-I want to be a resource for you to start and run your small business.
-Below you will find resources for different aspects of your business.
-Most of which we use in the running of our business.
-If we do not have personal experience with them, we will let you know.
-Some of them do have an affiliate link that helps pay for the operation production of The Chaise Lounge, so I appreciate you supporting them, but know we would not recommend them if we did not feel they were a great value to you, the interior designer.
+We want to be a resource for you to start and run your small business!
+Below you will find resources you can use for different aspects of your company.
+Some of them do have an affiliate link that helps pay for the operation production of The Chaise Lounge, so I appreciate you supporting them, but know we would not recommend them if we did not feel they were a great value to you!
 If you do use one of the resources, please let us know what your experience is.
-If we ever have someone listed here that does not give you great service, I want to know.
+If we ever have someone listed here that does not give you great service, we’d like to know.

-You need a picture formatted, re-sized, or you need to create an ad for facebook, a new header, a Twitter profile pic, the list goes on.
+Let’s say you need to format a picture, resize it, create an ad for Facebook or Instagram, a new header, a Twitter profile pic… the list goes on.
 I use two different resources for this depending on what I need.
-First Canva is a great little, mostly FREE site that I use almost daily.
-When I created the iTunes cover art, I used Canva.
-The image of the girl was one of their stock pic that I bought for $1.
-Not bad.
-I buy images for different things every now and again. $1 each time you create a new image with it.
-Very easy to use and provides you with tons of free resources too.
+First Canva is a great little, mostly FREE, site that I use almost daily.
+When I created our iTunes cover art, I used Canva.
+You can create your own stuff using your photographs or buy images for different things usually for $1.
+It’s very easy to use and provides you with tons of free resources too.